okx/zeknox/native/README.md

 option(USE_AVX "Enable AVX acceleration" OFF) option(USE_AVX512 "Enable AVX512 (and AVX) acceleration" OFF) option(BUILD_TESTS "Build tests" OFF)
+CURVE BN254    # indicate which curve to use, default is GL64; supported values are: BN254, etc BUILD_MSM      # whether build MSM
+G2_ENABLED     # whether enable msm on G2 curve; it takes very long to build; OFF by default
 ```

 ## Other flags